 The value of how much you save can always be adjusted, but the initial goal is just to start.
-I can think of many instances where having a little money set aside would have alleviated a lot of stress and compounding financial issues.
+I can think of many instances where having a little money set aside would have alleviated significant stress and financial issues.

 Budgeting was not a word I fully understood until two years ago.
-Even though my bills were always paid when they were due, I always had food and always had a home with rent paid on time, I never had a set budget to work off of.
+At that time, I always had food and paid my bills and rent when they were due.
+Yet, I never worked off of a set budget.
 Because of that, I was always financially stressed.
-I knew I had to pay my internet bill but how short would I be when it was due?
-Could I make a payment arrangement with the electric and use that portion to pay what I was short on for the internet because I’ll get paid again and then I can pay the balance on the electric with my next check?
-It was a lot of unnecessary robbing Peter to pay Paul scenarios that could have been avoided if I made a realistic budget.
+I knew I had to pay my internet bill, but how short would I be when it was due?
+Could I make a payment arrangement with the electric company and use that portion to pay what I was short on for the internet?
+Then dip into my next paycheck to pay the balance on the electric bill?
+I could have avoided a lot of unnecessary robbing Peter to pay Paul scenarios if I had made a realistic budget.

 Prioritize planning where your money will go

 When I decided to sort out my finances, a budget was priority number one.
 I needed to understand what my money needed to accomplish and make a plan that would allow it to do just that.
-It meant looking at my bills and figuring what needed to stay, what could be reduced and what could be removed altogether.
-Budgeting per paycheck meant I could stagger what expenses needed to be paid and I wasn’t overextending one paycheck and leaving myself short.
-It especially meant setting spending limits and giving myself an “allowance” so my extra money wasn’t constantly getting eaten up by small purchases here and there.
+It meant looking at my bills and figuring out what needed to stay, what I could reduce, and what I could remove altogether.
+Budgeting per paycheck meant I could stagger necessary expenses without overextending one paycheck and leaving future me short.
+It especially meant setting spending limits and giving myself an “allowance”.
+This way, my extra money wasn’t constantly getting eaten up by small purchases here and there.

 There are so many ways to set up a budget.
-Nav.It offers a very simple way to get started.
+Nav.it offers a straightforward way to get started.
 You’re already on their site.
 Do a little stalking and read up on it.
 Download their app and link it to your bank accounts.
-They’re basically a one-stop financial platform so use it to get your money in line.
+They’re a one-stop financial platform; here’s your sign to get your money in line.

-The last thing I will say about budgeting is that anyone with an income can do it.
-Even if that income isn’t predictable.
-If you’re working an hourly, contract, or freelance style job, may I direct you to this piece I wrote for Nav.It is about how to do just that.
+The last thing I will say about budgeting is that anyone with an income can do it, even if that income isn’t predictable.
+If you’re working an hourly, contract, or freelance job, may I direct you to this piece I wrote for Nav.it.
+It’s about how to do just that.

 I’m going to throw some math at you real quick.
-I apologize but it’s important!
-Say you make $800 per paycheck.
-You make a $20 purchase because it’s only $20 right?
+I apologize; I wouldn’t do it if it weren’t absolutely necessary!
+Say, for example, that you make $800 per paycheck.
+You make a $20 purchase because it’s only $20, right?
 It’s not that much money.
 That $20 just took up 2.5% of your paycheck.
 But we all know we don’t stop at one $20 purchase.
 We make a few of those between paydays.
 Say we do that six times.
-That’s $120 which is now 15% of your paycheck.
-For someone that makes $2,000 per paycheck, however, that $20 is only 1% of their check and the $120 in “It’s only $20.” purchases is just 6%.
+We’re up to $120, which is now 15% of your paycheck.
+For someone that makes $2,000 per paycheck, however, that $20 is only 1% of their check, and the $120 in “It’s only $20.” purchases is just 6%.

 The less money we make, the bigger the impact miscellaneous spending has.
 We can’t spend like we make $2,000 every two weeks.

-Reducing spending on things like eating out and the impulse buy section at Target can be the difference between being able to pay bills on time and save or not.
-It doesn’t mean that you can’t spend at all.
-This is another thing most people aren’t taught.
+Reducing spending on things like eating out and the impulse buy section at Target can be the difference between being able to pay bills on time and saving or not.
+It doesn’t mean you can’t spend at all, which is another thing most people aren’t taught.